Why is academic freedom so important?

 Book bans undermine the core principle of academic freedom, where scholars should explore diverse ideas without fear.
 This freedom nurtures critical thinking and innovation, integral to progressing society.
 Research is a cornerstone of this discourse and this collection of research highlights academic freedom, banned content, intellectual freedom, and more.

 Sage and the Office of Intellectual Freedom have long collaborated to bring awareness to Banned Books Week, and to support the freedom to read.
-The American Library Association is a leading source of information and support for the library and librarian community.
-This year has never been more important to bring awareness to the fight against banning books.
-With increasing legislation suppressing access to books and learning materials in libraries, schools, and universities, it is more important than ever to join forces in the fight against banning books.
+The American Library Association (ALA) is a leading source of information and support for the library and librarian community.
+Watch "From the big chair at ALA 2024 Conference."

 Ongoing efforts